vensko/pint/README.md

 Self-explanatory.
 Updates Pint to the latest version.

 ### `pint search [<term>]`
-If `<term>` is empty, yields a full list of app IDs from all databases listed in %PINT_DB%.
+If `<term>` is empty, yields a full list of app IDs from all databases.
 If not, searches the databases for `<term>`.

 ### `pint download <app> [<app>]`